osg-htc/networking/docs/perfsonar/installation.md

 ## perfSONAR Installation Guide

 This page documents installing/upgrading **perfSONAR** for OSG and WLCG sites.
-In case this is the first time you're trying to install and integrate your perfSONAR into WLCG or OSG, please consult an [overview](perfsonar-in-osg.md) and possible [deployment options](deployment-models.md) before installing.
-For troubleshooting an existing installation please consult [FAQ](faq.md).
+In case this is the first time you're trying to install and integrate your perfSONAR into WLCG or OSG, please consult our [overview](perfsonar-in-osg.md) and possible [deployment options](deployment-models.md) before installing.
+For troubleshooting an existing installation please consult official [Troubleshooting Guide](http://docs.perfsonar.net/troubleshooting_overview.html), [FAQ](http://docs.perfsonar.net/FAQ.html) as well as WLCG/OSG specific [FAQ](faq.md).

-For any questions or help with WLCG perfSONAR setup, please contact [GGUS](https://wiki.egi.eu/wiki/GGUS:WLCG_perfSONAR_FAQ) WLCG perfSONAR support unit or OSG [GOC]().
+For any questions or help with WLCG perfSONAR setup, please contact [GGUS](https://wiki.egi.eu/wiki/GGUS:WLCG_perfSONAR_FAQ) WLCG perfSONAR support unit or OSG [GOC](http://ticket.grid.iu.edu/submit).
 We strongly recommend anyone maintaining/using perfSONAR to join [perfsonar-user](https://lists.internet2.edu/sympa/subscribe/perfsonar-user) and [perfsonar-announce](https://lists.internet2.edu/sympa/subscribe/perfsonar-announce) mailing lists.

 ### Installation

-Prior to installing please consult the [release notes](http://docs.perfsonar.net/manage_update.html#special-upgrade-notes).
-In case you have already an instance running and wish to update it then please consult our recommendations:
+Prior to installing please consult the [release notes](https://www.perfsonar.net/) for the latest available release.
+In case you have already an instance running and wish to re-install/update it then please follow our recommendations:

-* For sites the are currently registered but not yet updated to 4.0 we would strongly recommend reinstalling using CentOS 7.
+* We recommend reinstalling using CentOS7 to all sites already running a registered instance or planning new installation.
 The primary reason for this recommendation is that the next point release of perfSONAR (4.1) will no longer support RHEL6/CentOS6/Scientific Linux 6.
 * perfSONAR team provides support for Debian9 and Ubuntu as well, but we recommend to use CentOS7 as this is the most common and best understood deployment.
-* Please backup `/etc/perfsonar/meshconfig-agent.conf`, which contains the current configuration
+* Please backup `/etc/perfsonar/meshconfig-agent.conf`, which contains the current configuration.
-* Local measurement archive backup is not needed as OSG/WLCG stores all ,easurements centrally.
+* Local measurement archive backup is not needed as OSG/WLCG stores all measurements centrally.
 In case you'd like to perform the backup  anyway please follow the [migration guide](http://docs.perfsonar.net/install_migrate_centos7.html).
-* In case you're deploying single bare metal node with multiple NICs, please consult [Multiple NIC Guidance](deployment-models.md)
+* In case you plan to deploy a single bare metal node with multiple NICs, please consult [Multiple NIC Guidance](deployment-models.md)

 The following options are available to install perfSONAR toolkit: